Type-Moon resources

 I actually didn't read Tsukihime yet tehepero Everyone I know who read the original Tsukihime attests that the remake perfectly captures the feeling of the original, except for the parts which sucked before and are awesome now.
 Tsukihime is split between what's called the near side routes and far side routes, and the remake only covers the near side so far.
 It's the far side routes that really cemented Tsukihime as a cult classic that rewires people's brains, so there's still plenty reason to read the original Tsukihime too.

-Tsukihime originally released in 2000 as Type-Moon's first visual novel.
+Tsukihime originally released in 2000 as Type-Moon's first visual novel, and is now abandonware.
 A remake project was announced in 2008, the first half of which released in 2021.
 The remake removed the sex scenes of the original, but retains its 18+ rating for graphic depictions of violence.
 The original Tsukihime was never officially translated, but the remake received an international release in 2024.
 The first half of the remake is called A piece of blue glass moon, and the upcoming second half is called The other side of red garden.

 Tsukihime is a horror game, and is the only one to get an age rating for how graphic its depictions of violence are.
 The viewpoint character is constantly gaslit throughout the plot.
-One character's history of being physically and sexually abused is the catalyst for most of the far side routes.
+The original is a turn of the millennium horror eroge with all the sexual assault content warnings that entails, and one character's history of being physically and sexually abused is the catalyst for most of the far side routes.

 Fantranslations